sportsclimbs/sportclimbs-2/content/peak/buxton/staden-quarry/staden-box-charas-wall.md

 The right-hand thin crack to a ledge.
 Finish by moving right and up via cleaner rock above.

 **3. Silent Manoeuvres E4 5c *★***
-The right-hand side of the left arete of the wall gives superb technical moves with no gear but, unfortunately, the possibility for escape.
+The right-hand side of the left arête of the wall gives superb technical moves with no gear but, unfortunately, the possibility for escape.

 **4. Telescopic Demand E3 6a *★***
-Excellent technical climbing via the faint thin crackline 5m right of the arete uses a side runner off right and a very long reach.
+Excellent technical climbing via the faint thin crackline 5m right of the arête uses a side runner off right and a very long reach.
 Finish more easily above.

 **5. Swan Song E1 5b *★***
 The vague right-trending rampline and a faint crack above leads to the TD finish.